Discover the Vitamin A benefits, top foods, deficiency symptoms, and daily needs for vision, skin, and immunity..webp) |

 Daily Recommended Intake

-The recommended daily intake of vitamin A varies depending on age, gender, and life stage:- Group
+The recommended daily intake of vitamin A varies depending on age, gender, and life stage and is important to fully support the Vitamin A benefits for vision, immunity, and overall health:

 Yes, excessive intake of vitamin A—especially from supplements or animal liver—can lead to toxicity.
-Symptoms of vitamin A toxicity include:
+Symptoms of vitamin A toxicity include nausea, dizziness, headaches, liver damage, blurred vision, and bone thinning.
+To maintain overall health, focus on balanced nutrition, including protein-rich foods like 👉 High-Protein Diet Benefits, which support muscle and bone health.- Nausea and vomiting

 - Dizziness